pulumi/docs/content/webinars/gitlab-commit-2020-continuous-delivery-and-infrastructure-testing/index.md

 ---
 # Name of the webinar.
 title: "Continuous Delivery and Infrastructure Testing: A Perfect Fit"
-meta_desc: "Join Chris Smith as he shows us how to test infrastructure changes and core logic for cloud native applications, an increasingly important part of cloud-native application lifecycles."
+meta_desc: "Join Chris Smith as he shows us how to test infrastructure changes and core logic for cloud-native applications, an increasingly important part of cloud-native application lifecycles."

 # A featured webinar will display first in the list.
 featured: false